nodelogicau/semcal/docs/examples/wiki/index.md

-# iCal4j Template - Wiki
+# Semantic Calendaring - Wiki

 Templates for maintaining a Wiki.